When authoring HTML, if you find yourself writing an <input> element,

 depending on my customer.
 The W3 at one time did consider the omission of

-attribute a failure criterion in accessibility,
+a <label> element's for attribute a failure criterion in accessibility,

 due to a lack of its interface control being determined programatically, but I